A novel class of functionals for perturbative algebraic quantum field theory: Conclusions and outlook

-However, the class of normally hyperbolic operators is overly restrictive.
-The Dirac equation, Maxwell's equations, and the Proca equation are not given by normally hyperbolic operators.
-For this reason, we have not assumed $P$ to be normally hyperbolic and have tried to make only minimal assumptions.

-We have made two types of assumption on $P$.
-One is Green hyperbolicity, which is the existance of propagators and compatibility with causal structure.
+However, we feel that the class of normally hyperbolic operators is overly restrictive.
+The Dirac equation, Maxwell's equations, and the Proca equation are not given by normally hyperbolic operators, but are of clear physical interest.
+For this reason, we have tried to make only minimal assumptions on $P$.
+The first of these assumptions is Green hyperbolicity, which is the existence of propagators and compatibility with causal structure.
 This is particularly important for the time-slice axiom.

-The other assumption is the existence of a cone $\mathcal{V}\subset \dot T^*M$ that governs the wavefront set of the Green's functions.
+The second assumption is the existence of a cone $\mathcal{V}\subset \dot T^*M$ that governs the wavefront set of the Green's functions.
 This is used to formulate the generalized Hadamard condition for $\Delta^+$ and to define microcausal and equicausal functionals.

-Note that we have not assumed any relationship between $\mathcal{V}$ and the causal structure (despite the name ``equicausal'') or assumed that $\mathcal{V}$ is determined by some metric.
-It is easy to construct higher-order operators for which $\mathcal{V}$ cannot be the future null cone of a metric.

-The propagation of singularities theorem suggests that there is some relationship between $\mathcal{V}$ and the causal structure, but the precise relationship is a topic for future research.

-Another interesting line of inquiry, which we leave for future research, is how one would deal with theories where the differential operator $P$ is no longer constant but varies with the configuration.
-This is necessary for the nonperturbative construction of interacting field theories.
-When attempting the quantization of such a theory, it is necessary for the two-point function $\Delta^+$ to vary as well.
-As this object is chosen, rather than uniquely defined, one would have to make a choice of a smooth (in some appropriate sense) family $\Delta^+(\varphi)$ for the $\star$-product to remain well-behaved.
-We are not sure if, and how, such a choice should be made in general.
+However, it is unclear to us how to encode these assumptions into a set of requirements in the Lagrangian formalism.

 Finally, it would be interesting to investigate how we can fit our results in with the program carried out in \cite{Gwilliam2020,Gwilliam2022}, where quantization in terms of nets of algebras is compared to that in terms of factorization algebras.
-Our equicausal multi-vectorfields are an algebra extending the multi-local functionals used in \cite{Gwilliam2022}.
+Our equicausal multivector fields are an algebra extending the multilocal functionals used in those sources.
 In proving their equivalence statement, a central role was played by the time-ordering operator on multilocal functionals.
 This is an operator that is constructed through Epstein-Glaser renormalisation, and is thus intricately tied to local functionals.
-It is an interesting question if, and how, this operator might be extended to more general functionals.
+It is unclear to us if, and how, this operator might be extended to more general classes of functionals.